mcking-07/simple-data-vault/README.md

 # simple-data-vault
-A simple, stand-alone python cli application which encrypts and stores files and images in a vault(database)
+A simple, stand-alone python cli application which encrypts and stores files and images in a vault(database).
+Written for `Python 3.10.x`

 To install the requirements, open a terminal and enter:
 1. imageio